This orange-maple roast duck recipe may be time-consuming but it’s so unbelievably easy to prepare and tastes

 - As the duck finishes the 20-minute roast from the previous step, make the glaze.
-In a saucepan, combine the juice of remaining 4 clementines, maple syrup, 4 star anise pods, and 1 teaspoon dijon mustard.
+In a saucepan, combine the juice of the remaining 4 clementines, maple syrup, 4 star anise pods, and the Dijon mustard and whole-grain mustard.
 Bring to a boil and whisk until smooth.
 Reduce heat and simmer for 10 minutes.
 Turn off the heat.

 - Remove the duck from the oven and brush half the glaze over the duck.
 Return to the oven for 20 more minutes.